TL;DR

 - 🔴 Mid & South Essex (Paediatrics): 58.3 Weeks

-- The Reality: Children in the commuter belt are waiting over a year for specialized medical attention, which can represent a significant percentage of a young child's life.
+- The Reality: Children in the Essex commuter belt are waiting over a year for specialised medical attention, a significant share of a young child's life.

 - 🔴 Chesterfield Royal Hospital (General Surgery): 57.6 Weeks

-- The Reality: The worst wait in the country for routine procedures like gallbladder removal and hernia repairs.
+- The Reality: The worst wait outside the South East for routine procedures like gallbladder removal and hernia repairs.

 The Alternative to Waiting